Joelfischeer/SUV_Extractor/README.md

 ## Getting Started:
 ### Input:
 - Path to a folder where for each individual patient a folder is present.
 These folder names will end up as IDs in the output table.
-- For each patient folder a folder of a DICOM series should be provided for both the PET and according CT image.
+- For each patient folder a folder of a DICOM series should be provided for both the PET and according CT image:
+  - A PET folder with a name containing "PET", "FDG", or "5-MIN"
+  - A CT folder with a name containing "CT"
 - Dictionary with organs of interest.
 Defined in the SUV_Extractor.py file.

 ### Output: